MED0001176356 This website contains imagery which is only suitable for audiences 18+.

 • Death

-Following your specific aftercare instructions as advised by Dr Broadhurst will help minimise these risks, including reducing visible scarring where possible.
+Following the specific aftercare instructions, as advised by Dr Broadhurst, will help minimise these risks.

 Frequently Asked Questions